jpennerm08/Starry-Skies/README.md

 Beyond the night
 The blinding light
 Didn't matter if it's for spite
-Didn't matter if I lost the drive
 Didn't matter if I couldn't fly
+I wish to be like a pig
+When pigs fly, when I fly
-I will soar above the highs
+I will reach the skies
-And will see the end- The Starry Skies
+*pause for applause*
+Oink Oink...signing off - DJ piggy pork (slowed + reverb)